2025 Tasmanian Election

 6. Keeping Tasmanians healthy

-TasCOSS has sought written endorsement/responses to our election platform from all parties and candidates, which will be made available on the TasCOSS 2025 Tasmanian Election webpage in due course.
+TasCOSS has shared our election platform with all parties and candidates and relevant updates will be made available on this webpage.

 Resources and Assistance with Election Advocacy